web-native/docs/chtml/v060/specs/README.md

 </html>
 ```

-Code organization, extensibility and composability are HTML Transport's powerful features that lets us build an entire app with much fewer components.
+Code organization, extensibility and composability are HTML Transport's distinguishing features that let us build an entire app with much fewer components.

 Visit the [HTML Transport Specs](/chtml/v060/specs/html-transport/) to learn more.